siemens/tstomp/README.md

 	tStomp_instance disconnect -> force = 0
 	tStomp_instance disconnect 1 -> force = 1
 ```

 ## Heart Beat Implementation
 A first step towards Stomp 1.2 compatibility is the implementation of heart beat messages.
-With tStomp is possible to ask the server for sending heart beats.
-About all heartBeatExpected ms the script heartBeatScript will be called.
+With tStomp it is possible to ask the server for sending periodic heart beats.
+About all heartBeatExpected (in ms) the script heartBeatScript will be called.
 If the connection get's lost, a reconnection is triggered.
 ``` tcl
 	tStomp_instance connect {puts "CONNECTED"} -heartBeatScript {puts "heart beat isConnected=$isConnected host=$host port=$port"}  -heartBeatExpected 1000
 ```